-- Availability under the widely used MATLAB, YALMIP, GAMS and AIMMS modeling environments.
+- Availability under the widely used AIMMS, AMPL, GAMS, JuMP, MATLAB, Pyomo, and YALMIP modeling environments.

-- Developer-oriented parser interface that facilitates custom applications.
+- Developer-oriented modeling language that facilitates custom applications.

 - Commercial versions of the code along with user support are available under a variety of platforms:

-- The NEOS server for optimization provides free access to GAMS/BARON and AMPL/BARON, along with free computing time.
+- The NEOS server for optimization provides free access to AMPL/BARON and GAMS/BARON, along with free computing time.